Average-case Speedup for Product Formulas: Introduction

 \subsubsection{A Good Presentation of Error}

 The Trotter error has a rather nasty higher-order dependence on time, and a good expansion simplifies the proof.
 Here we build upon the framework from~\cite{thy_trotter_error}.
-Starting with the target Hamiltonian $ \vH = \sum_{\gamma=1}^\Gamma \vH_\gamma, $ the amount that the product formula deviates from the target can be captured in the time-ordered exponential form
+Denote the target Hamiltonian $ \vH = \sum_{\gamma=1}^\Gamma \vH_\gamma, $ with some labels $\gamma$ for the summand.
+We specify a product formula $\e^{\ri a_J\vH_{\gamma(J)} t}\cdots \e^{\ri a_1 \vH_{\gamma(1)} t}$ with $J$ exponentials by choosing an ordering $\gamma(j)$ and weights $a_j$.
+In particular, we will focus on the Suzuki formulas~\eqref{eq:higher_order_suzuki}, which can be rewritten as

+For the first-order Lie-Trotter formula, each term appears once, so there is only one stage $\Upsilon =1$; the higher-order Suzuki formula has a total of $J = \Gamma \cdot \Upsilon$ exponentials and decomposes into $\Upsilon$ stages, where each stage goes through each Hamiltonian term $\vH_{\gamma}$ exactly once.